zakir0101/python-pdf-parser-renderer/README.md

 # current pipline :

-1. question extraction : parse pdfstream, iterated over pdf CMD ,  each text-drawing command (TJ,Tj,T* ,..etc ) to the detector , which identify question/part/subpart , [ optionally pass each pdf CMD to BaseRendere for rendering the Page on cairo.ImageSurface as well, alternativly use the pymupdf for drawing the page into Png]
+1. question extraction : parse pdfstream, iterated over pdf CMD , send each text-drawing command (TJ,Tj,T* ,..etc ) to the detector , which identify question/part/subpart , [ optionally pass each pdf CMD to BaseRendere for rendering the Page on cairo.ImageSurface as well, alternativly use the pymupdf for drawing the page into Png]
     - output of this stage is the question_list (of type models.question.Question)
     - entry point for this step is : engine.pdfEngine.extract_questions_from_pdf()
     - at the end of this step we also have drawen all pdf pages into PNG/Surface

-for each question :
+- **for each question :**
-2. crop the quesiton surface into a ImageSurface/PNG 3- futher crop each questionImage into sub-images for each part/subpart 4- clean the number/label of the quesion/part from the image 5- send all the images for a single question to the OCRing server together .
+2. crop the quesiton surface into a ImageSurface/PNG
+3. futher crop each questionImage into sub-images for each part/subpart
+4. clean the number/label of the quesion/part from the image
+5. send all the images for a single question to the OCRing server together .
-6- parser the ocr result for that question and render it as html 7- validate any detection errors
+6. parser the ocr result for that question and render it as html
-8- iterate
+7. validate any detection errors
+8. move to next question

 ---